ErrOrnAmE/ITWithFood/index.md

 # Menu: what are you gonna learn?

-We want you to feel safe during this cooking lesson, so we are going to start with things you may know and progressively go into uncharted waters.
+We want you to feel safe during this cooking lesson, so we are going to start with things you may know and progressively move on to uncharted waters.

 - Starters: [Social networks](SocialNetworks)
 - Main courses: [Web browsers](WebBrowsers)